-The approval of the advisory resolution on the Company's executive compensation requires the affirmative vote of a majority of the Stock present, in person or by proxy, at the Annual Meeting and entitled to vote.
-Abstentions have the same effect as a vote against the advisory resolution.
+The approval of the advisory resolution on the Company's executive compensation requires the affirmative vote of a majority of the Stock present, in person or by proxy, at the Annual Meeting and entitled to vote at the Annual Meeting.
+Abstentions will have the same effect as a vote against the advisory resolution.
 Broker non-votes will have no effect on the outcome of the advisory vote.
 The results of this vote are not binding on the Board.